-Many myths and legends suggest that the phase of the moon can affect behaviors (like the folklore of werewolves, for example).
-But, do lunar cycles actually affect how you sleep?
+Many myths and legends suggest the phase of the moon can affect behaviors.
+(As just one example, look to all the folklore about werewolves.)
+This poses the question: Do lunar cycles affect how you sleep?

-Basically, the moon goes through different “phases” that repeat every 29.5 days, which are defined by how much of the moon is visible from earth.
-That is what is meant by “lunar cycles” or “moon cycles.”
+Basically, the moon goes through different “phases” that repeat every 29.5 days.
+These phases are defined by how much of the moon is visible from earth.
+It is these phases that people are referring to when they use the term “lunar cycles” or “moon cycles.”

 The moon’s phases range from a full moon — that’s when the moon looks like a full circle — to a half moon, small crescent, and then a new moon, where the moon isn’t visible at all.

-According to some research, there may be a small link between the moon phase and how well people sleep.
+According to some research, there may be a small link between the moon’s phase and how well people sleep.

-In one study, researchers analyzed data from 5,812 children in 12 countries who were aged 9–11 years.
-According to Psychology Today, the researchers discovered, “Children slept an average of 4.9 minutes less during the time of the full moon, compared to the time of a new moon, an average 1 percent reduction in total sleep time.”
+In one study, researchers analyzed data from 5,812 children in 12 countries who were aged 9 to 11 years.
+According to Psychology Today, the researchers discovered that “Children slept an average of 4.9 minutes less during the time of the full moon, compared to the time of a new moon, an average 1 percent reduction in total sleep time.”

-And Scientific American reported on another study of 33 individuals, which found that “around the full moon, humans get less shut-eye and their slumber is not as deep, even if sleep is restricted to windowless rooms free of environmental and time-based cues—such as those found in a sleep lab.”
+Scientific American reported on another study of 33 individuals, which found that “around the full moon, humans get less shut-eye and their slumber is not as deep, even if sleep is restricted to windowless rooms free of environmental and time-based cues — such as those found in a sleep lab.”

 Study author Christian Cajochen, from the Psychiatric Hospital of the University of Basel in Switzerland, told CNN, “If you ask people, at least in Switzerland, about 40 percent report feeling the moon during sleep, or they blame the full moon for bad sleep.”